fivetran/dbt_servicenow/models/docs.md

 {% enddocs %}

 {% docs reason %}
-The reason or rationale behind the changes associated with the current record, providing context or explanation for the modifications made.
+The reason or rationale behind the changes requested by the current record, providing context or explanation for the modifications made.
 {% enddocs %}

 {% docs change_reason %}